 In spite of suffering, violence, and evil, we assert that God’s grace is present everywhere.
 Despite our brokenness, we remain creatures brought into being by a just and merciful God.
 The reign of God is both a present and a future reality.

-God summons us to repentance, pardons us, receives us by grace given to us in Jesus Christ and gives us hope of life eternal.
+God summons us to repentance, pardons us, receives us by the grace given to us in Jesus Christ, and gives us hope of life eternal.

 Justification and New Birth

 In justification, we are, through faith, forgiven our sins and restored to God’s favor.
 This process of justification and new birth is often referred to as conversion.
 Such a change may be sudden and dramatic, or gradual and cumulative.
 In either case, it marks a new beginning, yet it is also part of an ongoing process.

 We believe God reaches out to the repentant believer in justifying grace with accepting and pardoning love.

 We hold that the wonder of God’s acceptance and pardon does not end God’s saving work, which continues to nurture our growth in grace.
 Through the power of the Holy Spirit, we are enabled to increase in the knowledge and love of God and in love for our neighbor.

 Faith and Good Works